-The length of the sensor pair (housing) is dependent on the model, with lengths available from 350 mm to 1820 mm (13.8 in to 71.6 in).
-The end to end sensing design of the EZ-SCREEN LS Basic, also known as "no blind zone" and "no dead zone," allows mounting with minimal or no gaps in detection when using EZLSA-MBK-12 center-mount or EZLSA-MBK-16 side-mount brackets.
+The length of the sensor pair (housing) is dependent on the model, with lengths available from 280 mm to 2380 mm (11 in to 93.7 in).
+The end to end sensing design of the EZ-SCREEN LS, also known as "no blind zone" and "no dead zone," allows mounting with minimal or no gaps in detection when using EZLSA-MBK-12 center-mount or EZLSA-MBK-16 side-mount brackets.

-The EZ-SCREEN LS Basic models have trip output (auto power-up and automatic reset).
+The EZ-SCREEN LS models have trip output (auto power-up and automatic reset).
 In typical operation, if any part of an operator's body (or any opaque object) of more than a pre-determined cross section is detected, the solid-state output signal switching device (OSSD) safety outputs turn Off.
 These safety outputs are connected to the guarded machine's final switching devices (FSDs) that control the machine primary control elements (MPCEs), which immediately stop the motion of the guarded machine.
 When the defined area becomes clear, the OSSD outputs are allowed to turn ON.

-EZ-SCREEN LS Basic sensors are extensively FMEA (Failure Mode and Effects Analysis) tested to establish an extremely high degree of confidence that when properly installed, no system component (even if it should ever fail) can cause a failure to danger.
-Because of the dual scan technology, EZ-SCREEN LS Basic sensors are also highly immune to EMI, RFI, ambient light, weld flash, and strobe light.
+EZ-SCREEN LS sensors are extensively FMEA (Failure Mode and Effects Analysis) tested to establish an extremely high degree of confidence that when properly installed, no system component (even if it should ever fail) can cause a failure to danger.
+Because of the dual scan technology, EZ-SCREEN LS sensors are also highly immune to EMI, RFI, ambient light, weld flash, and strobe light.

-Eight-conductor EZ-SCREEN LS Basic systems (receivers with 8-pin pigtail QD or flying leads) do not require an external controller when using the external device monitoring (EDM) function.
+Eight-conductor EZ-SCREEN LS systems (receivers with 8-pin pigtail QD or flying leads) do not require an external controller when using the external device monitoring (EDM) function.
 This function ensures the fault detection capability required by U.S. Control Reliability and ISO 13849-1 Categories 3 or 4 and PL d or e for controlling final switching devices (FSDs) or Machine Primary Control Elements (MPCEs).

-When configured with a five-conductor hookup, the EZ-SCREEN LS Basic requires a self-checking safety module, safety controller, or safety PLC/PES that conforms to the level of performance required by the risk assessment.
+When configured with a five-conductor hookup, the EZ-SCREEN LS requires a self-checking safety module, safety controller, or safety PLC/PES that conforms to the level of performance required by the risk assessment.
 Examples include the UM-FA-9A/-11A safety module, SC10-2roe or XS/SC26-2 safety controller for applications requiring Control Reliability and/or ISO 13849-1 Categories 3 or 4 and PL d or e.

-Electrical connections (power, ground, inputs and outputs) are made via unique RD (removable disconnect) cordsets.
-A "System" as referred to in this manual, is defined as an emitter and its receiver, plus their cabling.
+Electrical connections (power, ground, inputs and outputs) are made via M12 quick-disconnect cordsets or unique RD (removable disconnect) cordsets, depending on model.
+A "System" as referred to in this manual, is defined as an emitter and its receiver, plus their cabling, or to a cascade of emitters and their receivers and their cabling.